 Yes, we have.
 Our goal is to establish a global media network, which covers all individual segments, such as print, TV, mobile, music, and new media.
 It will be the responsibility of the Red Bull Media House to produce and distribute all the content Red Bull is able to provide.

 When do you expect that Red Bull Media House will be a profitable business?

 There is no doubt that this will take some time.
-Its first and primarily goal is to produce and distribute high quality and unique content for our own channels as well as for our partners.
+Its first and primary goal is to produce and distribute high quality and unique content for our own channels as well as for our partners.
 What one also has to take into account is that we create editorial media value for our brand, which offsets investments.
 In the long term, we expect that Red Bull Media House to be profitable.